 The U.S. Food and Drug Administration does not regulate chia seeds and similar substances in the same way as it does medications.
 It's currently seen as a dietary supplement, so no standardized doses exist, and the recommended amount can vary from product to product.
 The amount of alpha-linolenic acid, polyunsaturated fatty acid, antioxidants and other nutrients in the supplement can vary as well.

 As with many supplements, chia seeds have the potential of causing side effects.
 Most side effects, however, involve interactions with prescription medications.
-Taking chia seeds can increase the efficacy of anti-hypertensive and anti-diabetic medications prescribed to you, warns the Memorial Sloan-Kettering Cancer Center.
+Taking chia seeds can increase the efficacy of anti-hypertensive and diabetes medications prescribed to you, warns the Memorial Sloan-Kettering Cancer Center.
 The polyunsaturated fatty acids in chia seeds can also reduce clotting factors and increase the risk of bleeding, mainly when you take the supplement in high doses.
 Talk to a doctor before using chia seeds for any purpose.

 - Memorial Sloan-Kettering Cancer: Chia